connar/connar.github.io/content/posts/bypassingspeakeasy.md

 Without further a due, let's begin.

 ## Our template and a demo of SpeakEasy
 The PoC we will be developing and modifying will be a `.c` template implementing API Hashing.
-The main WINAPI's we will be using will be `VirtualAlloc`, `VirtualProtect`, `CreateThread` and `WaitForSingleObject` in order to execute shellcode.
+The main WINAPIs we will be using will be `VirtualAlloc`, `VirtualProtect`, `CreateThread` and `WaitForSingleObject` in order to execute shellcode.
 The shellcode will simply be launching the calculator app.

 ```c
 #include <windows.h>